Speak for Yourself: Background and development

 Heap recorded Speak for Yourself between her 26th and 27th birthdays, from December 2003 to December 2004.
 While recording the album, Heap kept a graph on which she had the keys of songs on the X axis and the tempos of songs on the Y axis so as to prevent herself from repeating song structures.
 The album was primarily recorded in her flat in Bermondsey, London.
 "I Am in Love with You" was written by Heap at age 19 while she was on tour with Rufus Wainwright, while "Clear the Area" was the first song on the album to be fully written.
 The song "Daylight Robbery" was written for an advertising agency.

-The album's cover was created by Heap's boyfriend at the time, who had been editing a photo of her taken by a friend in Los Angeles, while the title was the first thing she thought of after seeing it.
+The album's cover was created by Heap's boyfriend at the time, who had been editing a photo of her taken by a friend in Los Angeles, while the title was based on the name of a file folder which she would keep only her individual work in, away from all the files with her collaborators.

 Speak for Yourself was released in the United States in 2005, and released in the UK through Imogen Heap's label, Megaphonic Records, in a digipak created specifically by Heap, before being licensed to White Rabbit Recordings in 2006 for the UK and international markets.
 It is licensed to RCA and Sony Legacy in the US, where the first run of 10,000 copies were copy protected and encased in the digipak.
 As of August 2009, it has sold 431,000 copies in the US according to Nielsen SoundScan.
 The album has also achieved Gold status in Canada.
 The album has sold 39,000 copies in the United Kingdom.
-Songs "Hide and Seek", "Speeding Cars" and "Goodnight and Go" have sold 647,000, 223,000 and 159,000 copies in the United States, respectfully.
+Songs "Hide and Seek", "Speeding Cars" and "Goodnight and Go" have sold 647,000, 223,000 and 159,000 copies in the United States, respectively.
+"Speeding Cars" and "Can't Take It In" were not present on most releases except for in Japan.

 Speak for Yourself was re-released digitally in deluxe, standard, and instrumental editions on 24 December 2012, by Sony Music.